pmcavoy89/aws-solutions-architect/overview.md

 ### Services Overview
 #### High Level Services
 * AWS Global Infrastructure
-    * Know the differences between the region and availability zone
     * **Availability Zone** - Data center (may be several coupled together).
     * **Region** - Two or more **Availability Zones**.
     * **Edge Locations** - Endpoints for AWS used for caching content (usually CloudFront)